wpmetabox/docsv2/docs/extensions/mb-custom-table.md

 `mbct_{$model}_row_actions`

 Filters the list of actions for each row item in the custom model table list (default is Edit and Delete).
 Accepts one parameter - an associate array of actions.

+`mbct_{$model}_bulk_actions`

+Filters the list of bulk actions for each row item in the custom model table list (default is Delete).
+Accepts one parameter - an associate array of actions.

 `mbct_restrict_manage_posts`